spacecatpixel/lokidocs/docs/Lokinet/Guides/HostingSNApps.md

 [NFO] unnamed (868) Mon Dec 17 15:30:09 2018 AEDT llarp/handlers/tun.cpp:419    default:gtwemaxbfogy5absnjizmoafdngadknpagnoteoir7743ys4xbyo.loki set lokitun0 to have address 172.16.10.1:0
 `

-This loki address shown within this output will be the url to your SNApp.
-You can share this to individuals who you want to access your SNApp.
+This loki address shown within this output will be the url to your SNApp and the local address to bind SNApps on.
+You can share the `.loki` address to individuals who you want to access your SNApp.

 ## Creating your SNApp
 Create a new directory within your home folder by running the following command in a terminal: